-- Pursue activities that both reveal and address critical knowledge gaps in ocean worlds research.
+- To Pursue activities that both reveal and address critical knowledge gaps in ocean worlds research.

-- Stimulate and facilitate new ocean worlds collaborations to undertake high-impact interdisciplinary research.
+- To Stimulate and facilitate new ocean worlds collaborations to undertake high-impact interdisciplinary research.

-- Cultivate and augment the training of a new generation of interdisciplinary ocean worlds researchers.
+- To Cultivate and augment the training of a new generation of interdisciplinary ocean worlds researchers.

 Three key areas of interest

 The Network for Ocean Worlds will help guide the search for life beyond Earth by broadening the base of oceanographic expertise throughout astrobiology, but particularly in three key areas: